SushantPoman/Study/Course notes.md

 - OrderService - https://github.com/SushantPoman/OrderService/commit/409463ede68b10195660eb64d41f9e801d73d14d

 ### 39-35-SBMS-04-DEC-23 - Spring cloud -> Api gateway(External MS communication)
-Api gateway - It will register all the MS with them and it will give some routes and based on routes it will delegate the request to respective MS\
+Api gateway will register all the MS with them and it will give some routes and based on routes it will delegate the request to respective MS\
 E.g. Nginx - manually you need to add all the server ip, port no and it becomes hardcoded.\
 Spring cloud earlier used zuul proxy developed by netflix(Stoppped further release due to licensing issue), later spring cloud people developed Cloud gateway(Both configuration is same). spring cloud gateway is one of the Api gateway.\
 New project - Gateway, Spring web\